 Many people who have HPV detected will not have any cell changes but it will still be necessary to have further investigation with cytology or colposcopy.
 The exact process depends on the type of HPV that is detected.

+If HPV 16 or 18 is detected, you will be referred to a specialist clinic for further investigation using a procedure called colposcopy.
 A colposcope is like a pair of medical binoculars on a stand and it magnifies the cells on the cervix.
-Colposcopy shows where the abnormal cells are.
+Coploscopy shows where the abnormal cells are.
 A tiny piece of tissue may be removed (a biopsy) which may cause brief discomfort.
 The biopsy is sent to a laboratory to confirm if an abnormality is present.
-These procedures are simple and require only a short visit to a hospital clinic or private specialist.
+These procedures are simply and require only a short visit to a hospital clinic or private specialist.

-Treatment is only required if there are certain abnormal cell changes of the cervix.
+If the cytology testing shows positive or definite high-grade changes then you will be referred to colposcopy.
+Treatment is generally only required if there are certain abnormal cell changes of the cervix.

-Smoking decreases the immune system’s ability to deal with the HPV virus and therefore may increase your risk of developing abnormal cell changes.
-So, most importantly, try to give up smoking.
+Smoking decreases the immune system’s ability to deal with the HPV virus and therefore may increase the risk of developing abnormal cell changes.